-In addition to the following publications, I’ve just completed my next book titled Rewriting Our Stories: A Path to Reducing Fear.
+In addition to the following publications, I’ve just completed my next book titled Rewriting Our Stories: Education, Empowerment, and Wellness.
 Stay tuned!

 Purchase these books on